What do Christians, sheep and pirates have in common? Let’s find out.

 Consider this illustration.

-But sheep are pretty stupid, they think dandelions are tasty, and they don’t realize that eating them will make them sick.
+But sheep are pretty stupid, they think dandelions are tasty, and they don’t realise that eating them will make them sick.

-They think muddy swamps might have cool clear drinking water, but they don’t realize they can get stuck in the mud and die.
+They think muddy swamps might have cool clear drinking water, but they don’t realise they can get stuck in the mud and die.

-And they wonder if there is better grass over the edge of the cliff, without realizing that they could easily slip and fall.
+And they wonder if there is better grass over the edge of the cliff, without realising that they could easily slip and fall.